 Parkinson’s disease in seniors is both progressive and irreversible.
-However, that doesn’t mean caregivers and loved ones are without treatment resources and therapies.
+However, that doesn’t mean caregivers and loved ones struggling with Parkinson’s are without treatment resources and therapies.
 In fact, there are several different medications that can help to treat and control the symptoms and side effects of this debilitating disease.

 Medications Making a Difference

 Many years ago, there were very few medications available that truly helped to improve the symptoms of Parkinson’s disease.
 Thanks to the rapid advancement of pharmacology, seniors have quite a few medications to choose from these days.
 As a matter of fact, these medications are so effective, surgical intervention is only a viable option after each medication has been tried, adjusted and given an adequate amount of time to work.

 One thing senior caregivers should keep in mind, however, is that there are limits to the total effectiveness of Parkinson’s medications.
 Signs and symptoms of the disease will likely remain, although certainly not as prominent or disabling.
 Scientists continue to look for better and more aggressive ways to treat this disease.
 With that in mind, let’s take a look at three types of popular and reliable Parkinson’s medications.

 The first, and most regularly used, group of Parkinson’s medications is levodopa, also known as L-dopa.
 This drug helps to increase the level of dopamine in the brain.
 Levodopa is a chemical found naturally in both plants and animals.
 Nerve cells in the body rely on levodopa to make dopamine.
 Supplying the body with extra levodopa helps to naturally replenish a senior’s rapidly dwindling supply of dopamine.